 This course examines the history and practices of Social Media, through the study and use of popular platforms including FaceBook, YouTube, and Twitter.
 Links to other sections of this syllabus can be found in the header menu as well as the “General Class Policies” menu.

-Regularly check this syllabus for the Summer 2017 semester to make sure that you have the most current information.
+This syllabus has not yet been updated for the Summer 2018 semester.
+Check this syllabus frequently to make sure that you have the most current information.

 First Steps (complete by May 28)